Here are some things you can do this weekend that don’t involve screen time to better your mood and lower your stress levels.

-We’re still allowed to leave the house for a handful of reasons and one of those reasons is exercise.
-Why?
-Because it’s so important for our health, especially if it’s in nature.
-To avoid getting sucked into that virtual vortex, lace up your shoes and head outside to huff, puff and move heavy things.
+To avoid getting sucked into a virtual vortex (we’re looking you social media!), lace up your shoes and head outside to huff, puff and move heavy things.
 Your body will thank you for it!

 - Walk fast along adulating terrain (get that heart rate up!)

 - Hike up stairs